grantmwilliams/gcomp/README.md

 * Adaptive Arithmetic Coding (with predictive modeling)

-Currently I only have the arithmetic coding algorithm working and I'm getting about a 55% compression ratio on text files.
-Hoping to increase the compression ratio with the transform and better predictive modeling.
+Currently getting about 55% compression ratios.
+The decompressor now works but is also quite slow.